Don’t Forget to File Your China Income Taxes With This App

 Once you've got access to the app, follow these steps:

-Go into the app and click on the giant blue button for filing taxes.
+Go into the app and click on the giant blue button for filing taxes that appears at the top of the page.

-If you’ve not yet logged in, you’ll be prompted to do so, from there you just need to fill out all your details including place of residence, company name, ID info, country of origin, etc. Ask your company’s HR for help with this.
+If you’ve not yet logged in, you’ll be prompted to do so.
+From there, if your details don't automatically appear (for some people, they may already be linked), you just need to fill out information including place of residence, company name, ID info, country of origin, etc. Ask your company’s HR for help with this.

 One thing to remember is to file for any special deductions you might have.
-To do so, scroll down on the main page until you find专项附加扣除填报 zhuānxiàng fùjiā kòuchú tiánbào (Additional Special Deductions).
+To do so, scroll down on the main page until you find专项附加扣除填报 zhuānxiàng fùjiā kòuchú tiánbào (Additional Special Deductions, see picture below).

 Then, click in and you’ll find options for declaring deductions for children’s education, ongoing education, medical care, housing loan interest, housing rent, and elderly care.